 - Touch/swipe controls

 What are the Sony WH-1000XM2?

 In 2016, the Trusted Reviews award for Best Headphones went to the Sony MDR-1000X, excellent wireless and noise-cancelling headphones with an intelligent set of features.
-The Sony WH-1000XM2 are their successor, and they’re a little better in almost every way.
+Those have now been discontinued – the Sony WH-1000XM2 are their successor, and they’re a little better in almost every way.